Docs

 • Update the app entry point at src/index.ts as appropriate, including the following:

-• Change the moduleName to @openmrs/esm-referrals-queue.
+• Change the moduleName to @openmrs/esm-active-prescriptions-app.

 {